CuriousLocky/swpp202001-team10/doc/progress report Sprint 1.md

 ### Test result

 Following test IR program demonstrate all the changes that this optimization is capabale to make.
-The provided tests by TA didn't have any of the following cases so the tests remained same after running my optimization.
+The provided tests by TA didn't have that many of the following cases but you can still find improvments in cycle and heap after running my optimization. ( submitted the result in a seperate file)

 **Cost before optimization:** 109.6224